 Canon Keeper's Note: Anyone is welcome to bring in a new Lupa character, and we're happy to answer your questions if you have any!
-However, if your character should or would know any of the existing Lupa Characters, please let the canon keeper know.
+However, if your character should or would know any of the existing Lupa Characters (please do check), let the canon keeper know.

 The Lupa are a species of people from the planet xcheamo who have two forms.
 This allows them to live in the harsh conditions of their planet, which is full of extremely high-grade poisons and large, nasty predators.
 They are prone to interpersonal fighting and in general are physically active, adept, and masters of the body.
 As a social collective, their viewpoint is rather different than that of Humans.

 The Lupa are a people that are personally aggressive, yet socially peace-driven.
 The ultimate goal is always peace, which has been reinforced by events in their past.
 Having a fight with a friend or someone you disagree with is normal, as is plain language and staying exactly what you mean, while one would never have a physical fight over territory or trade agreements.
 Such disputes are handled openly before the community at large.
 Dominance plays a large role in Lupa society, structure, and culture.

 The Lupa are very concerned with nature and not messing it up.
 They live very much in their environment.
 Beauty is considered directly tied to what is natural, and they take care to preserve it.
 Destroying land when it’s not absolutely necessary is an appalling idea to them, and even so they would do it reluctantly.

 Most Lupa have problems with heights, being near larger fires (more than one would use for cooking) and large bodies of water.
 They typically don't like flying or going to sea; they'd much rather keep their feet on the ground.
 Similarly, they also dislike being underground.
 Hunters and Urvenis are the people most feared by Lupa in general.
 However, they will sleep easily when surrounded by rhythmic sounds like waves at the beach, or in warm, sunny places.